voruti/MonitoringMyServer/README.md

 # Monitoring My Server

-A node program that can monitor/check some defined services.
+A program that can monitor/check some defined services.